daormar/thot/README.md

 Distribution Details
 --------------------
+Thot has been coded using C++ and shell-scripting.
 Thot is known to compile on Unix-like and Windows (using Cygwin) systems.
 See the "Support" section of this file if you experience problems during compilation.

 It is released under the [GNU Lesser General Public License (LGPL)] [6].